Zeuhz-Droid/Zeuhz-Droid/README.md

 <h1 align="center">Hi 👋, I'm Zeuhz</h1>
 <h3 align="center">A Front-End developer maven from Nigeria</h3>

- *Coding as been the highlight of my life as i fell in love with it a little longer than 2yrs ago, and with the collated knowledge over the years I do a little bit of content on web design and development*
+ *Coding as been the highlight of my career path as i fell in love with it a little longer than 2yrs ago, and with the collated knowledge over the years, I do a little bit of content on web design and development*

 - 🔭 I’m currently working on [My portfolio] (Not hosted yet.)